LaunchCodeEducation/data-analysis/src/chapters/eda-part2/studio.rst

 Code Along
 ----------

-This studio follows the univariate EDA practice you did for this Lesson's :ref:`exercises <eda2-exercises>` using the IMDb popular movies from 2006 to 2016 dataset.
+This studio follows the univariate EDA practice you did for this lesson's :ref:`reading <univariate-practice>`.
+For the studio, use the IMDb popular movies from 2006 to 2016 dataset as you work through the notebook.

 Submitting Your Work
 --------------------